BrendonHenrique/Data-structure-and-Algorithms-II-C/README.txt

 # Schedule-C

-This repository was created to data sctructure and algorithms I class at Federal University of Pelotas.
+This repository was created to data sctructure and algorithms class at Federal University of Pelotas.
 Language used : C

 agenda.c Implements a Schedule with three diferents structures and sorting algorithms.